VersifitTechnologies/angular-ui-tab-scroll/README.md

 ```
 the drop-down can be given a class by using the dropDownClass property.

+the drop-down menu can be given a class by using the dropDownMenuClass property.

 ### Dependencies
 * AngularJS
 * UI Bootstrap